phamtq/picoCTF_solutions/2warm/2warm.writeup.md

-# [The Beginner's Guide to the picoGym] : Warmed Up
+# [The Beginner's Guide to the picoGym] : Obedient Cat

 ## Challenge
 ![5th challenge: What is 0x3D (base 16) in decimal (base 10)?](images/warmed.up_challenge.png)